 Innovation modules outside of your subject area

 Our Curriculum Innovation Programme offers you the chance to take optional modules outside of your chosen subject area.
 This allows you to personalise your education, to develop new skills and knowledge for your future.
 Modules range from "Living and working on the web" to "Business skills for employability".

 View the Curriculum Innovation modules for this course

 Learn a language

-In Year 1, you take 8 modules.
-They are defined as either core, compulsory, or option.
+In Year 1, you take eight modules in total.
+They are defined as either core, compulsory, or optional.
 You must take both core and compulsory modules.
-However you can choose option modules from an available list.
+However you can choose two optional modules from an available list.
 In addition, you must pass (that is, get at least 40% in) each individual core module to progress to Year 2.
 In contrast, you need only get a qualifying mark (at least 25%) in any individual compulsory or any individual option module to progress to Year 2.
-Occasionally timetable clashes or other factors may preclude you taking a particular option from another school.
+Occasionally timetable clashes or other factors may preclude you taking a particular option from another Academic Unit.